syncfusion-content/maui-toolkit-docs/maui-toolkit/Bottom-Sheet/BottomSheet-Customization.md

 Grid grid = new Grid();
 bottomSheet.BottomSheetContent = grid;
 Content = bottomSheet;
-bottomSheet.Show();

 {% endhighlight %}
 {% endtabs %}

 ### Grabber Background
-The `GrabberBackground` property of the BottomSheet allows you to customize the color of the grabber in the BottomSheet.
+The `GrabberBackground` property allows you to customize the background color of the grabber in the `BottomSheet`.
 {% tabs %}
 {% highlight xaml %}